FAQ

 Knowing the accuracy of the data and emission factors used allows control over the quality of the assessment

-Global uncertainty is not sufficient for a good transition to action: conversely, the new calculation method allows analyzing uncertainties category by category for:
+Global uncertainty is not sufficient for a good move to action: conversely, the new calculation method allows analysing uncertainties category by category to:

-This notion of estimating uncertainty is crucial for the organisation, which until now lacked the keys to seize it.
-The new method, more pedagogical, facilitates understanding of results derived from rigorous calculations.
+This notion of estimating uncertainty is crucial for the organisation, which until now lacked the keys to take it on.
+The new method, more didactic, facilitates the understanding of results derived from rigorous calculations.

-How to define objectives consistent with national decarbonisation targets?
+How to set objectives consistent with national decarbonisation targets?

-For organisations in France, they are evaluated using SNBC sectoral references (comparison of the percentages of GHG reduction targets), by assimilating the organisation's activity to a single sector (when coherent) or by taking into account the general national average.
-For organisations outside France, the relevant national targets should be used.
+For organisations in France, they are evaluated using SNBC sectoral frameworks (comparison of the percentage reduction targets for GHG emissions), by equating the organisation's activity to a single sector (when coherent) or by taking into account the national average.
+For organisations outside France, the relevant national targets are to be used.

 🔗 For more information: consult section 5.1 of the method.